bitcoin/bitcoin/README.md

 Development Process
 -------------------

-The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Bitcoin Core.
+The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, and it is guaranteed to be completely stable.
+[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Bitcoin.

-The https://github.com/bitcoin-core/gui repository is used exclusively for the development of the GUI.
+The https://github.com/bitcoin-qt/gui repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree repositories.
 Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-bitcoin.md](doc/developer-bitcoin.md).

 Testing
 -------